Campbell College: School houses

-Each house is run by a "house master" who is in charge of managing the house and overseeing the "house tutors", all of whom have allocated year groups which they are responsible for.
+Each house is run by a "house master" who is in charge of managing the house and overseeing the "house tutors", all of whom have allocated year groups for which they are responsible.
 Each house has a designated student who is "head of house", and they usually have a deputy.
 However, this is not always the case.
 The head of house, along with his deputy are sixth form students who have earned responsibility within the school, and it is common place for them to also be prefects, or so called "peer mentors".
 These two students organise house sporting, charity and dramatic events, among various other things.

 Uniform

 School colours are black and white and/or green if one is awarded major honours which enables one to also acquire a green blazer accompanied by an optional green pullover.
 The school uniform consists of a black badged blazer, House tie (with colour representing house), black trousers, black shoes with an optional V-neck pullover.